toolleeo/cli-apps/README.md

 ## <a name="cd"></a>Directory changers (alternatives to cd)

-Tools for improving the efficiency of directory traversal.
+Programs for improving the efficiency of directory traversal by remembering common paths and other approaches; alternatives to the `cd` command.

 * [Apparition](https://github.com/david-haerer/apparition) - Apparition allows to give names to paths, so that moving to the specific path can be done by using the name; it also allows to manage the list of assigned names.
 * [autojump](https://github.com/wting/autojump) - A cd command that maintains a database of most visited paths and allows the access to a directory with shortened versions of the path.